testdouble/static-rails/README.md

 You can check out the configuration options in the [generated file's comments](/lib/generators/templates/static.rb).

+Want an example of setting things up?
+You're in luck, there's an [example app](/example) right in this repo!

 ## Configuring your static site generators

 Assuming you won't be mounting your static site to your app's root `/` path,